NeoVintageous/neovintageous.github.io/src/index.md

   - icon: 📕️
     title: The Guide
     link: /guide/getting-started
-    details: Includes general information on NeoVintageous and how it can be configured.
+    details: Essentials on getting started with NeoVintageous.
   - icon: ⚡
     title: The Plugins
     link: /plugins
-    details: Find details on bundled plugins, their usage, and additional third-party plugins.
+    details: Everything you need to know about plugins.
 ---